Things Wedding Planners Wish You Knew

 But frequently sending multiple emails or other forms of messaging in one day is just waaay too much.

 These are just some of the “Things Wedding Planners Wish You Knew” that we talked about.
-Listen to the full podcast here.
+Listen to the full podcast here or watch below

 The Stress-Free Wedding Planning Podcast with Sal + Sam has a new episode every Wednesday.
 Be sure to tune in for insider tips, strategies, and other great advice for planning your wedding!